 Read the lease

 This is a big one.
-As we’ve written about before, even though you might have a private room, your lease (and your roommates’) should be for the apartment, not a single room.
+As we’ve written about before, even though you might have a private room, your lease should be for the entire apartment, not a single room.
 It is, in fact, illegal to rent out a single room unless a building has a certificate of occupancy permitting it.
 SROs, or single-room occupancies, which do allow this type of living situation, are subject to different laws and safety measures.

 Other things to look for: Is there language about access to the apartment?
 (Most landlords need to provide 24-hours notice.)
 When will you receive your security deposit back?
-(New rent laws give landlords 14 days to return your security deposit after you vacate.)
+(The rent laws give landlords 14 days to return your security deposit after you vacate.)
 Is it clear how repairs and maintenance will be handled, and in what time frame?
 Are there rules outlining proper conduct and behavior?
 If so, how are things handled when you have a complaint?